radiac/django-conversate/README.rst

 * have css position either relative or absolute
 * have an explicit height if ``CONVERSATE_LAYOUT_FIXED`` is False, otherwise it must expect its height to be controlled by conversate.

+There is a simple layout example in the ``example`` project in the git root.

 There is a single global JavaScript variable used, ``CONVERSATE``, which the template uses to pass settings and variables to the JavaScript.